How to Bet on Tyson Fury vs Dillian Whyte | Ohio Sports Betting Guide

 - Pro Boxing Record: 28-2

-While Whyte has been waiting for his opportunity of the world title shot, he is a heavy underdog heading into Saturday’s match against Tyson Fury.
+While Whyte has been waiting for his opportunity for a world title shot, he is a heavy underdog heading into Saturday’s match against Tyson Fury.

 Whyte hasn’t fought a match in over 12 months and will be stepping in for the biggest fight of his career.
-After a disappointing sequence against the ancient Alexander Povetkin, Whyte will most likely bring the fight to Fury.
-The Body Snatcher averages 19.1 punches per round.
+After avenging his loss against Alexander Povetkin, Whyte will most likely bring the fight to Fury.
+The Body Snatcher averages 19.1 punches per round, which could help make this an action-packed fight.

 However, Fury is a patient fighter.
 He has a high ring IQ.
 During his fight against Wilder, he maneuvered around the ring and waited to strike.

-With Whyte’s lack of competitive fights, we may be in store for another classic Gypsy King performance.
+Whyte doesn’t have a lot of experience against top fighters, so we may be in store for another classic Gypsy King performance.

 Take Fury via TKO in round 6.

-Click on the button below to place your free boxing betting offers at BetOnline, one of the best Ohio sports betting sites.
+Click on the button below to claim your free boxing betting offers at BetUS and BetOnline, two of the best Ohio sports betting sites.